-The department rules that the construction contract between the ... and its prime contractor and subcontractors meets the requirement that construction work on a reservation be performed for the tribe or a tribal entity for which the reservation was established.
-Therefore, the construction of the hospital facility in the community of ... on the ... is not subject to tax.
+The department rules that the construction contract between ... and its prime contractor and subcontractors meets the requirement that construction work on a reservation be performed for the tribe or a tribal entity for which the reservation was established.
+Therefore, the construction of the staff housing facility in the community of ... on the ...
+Reservation is not subject to tax.

-The conclusion in this private taxpayer ruling does not extend beyond the facts as presented in the letters and related documents dated April 27, 1995 and September 13, 1995 in this request for a private taxpayer ruling.
+The conclusion in this private taxpayer ruling does not extend beyond the facts as presented in the letter and related documents dated July 23, 1997, in this request for a private taxpayer ruling.

 This response is a private taxpayer ruling and the determination herein is based solely on the facts provided in your request.
-The determination in this taxpayer ruling is the present position of the department and is valid for a period of four years from the date of issuance except as set out herein.
+The determination in this taxpayer ruling is the present position of the department and is valid for a period of four years from date of issuance except as set out herein.
 This determination is subject to change should the facts prove to be different on audit.
 If it is determined that undisclosed facts were substantial or material to the department's making of an accurate determination, this taxpayer ruling shall be null and void.
 Further, the determination is subject to future change depending on changes in statutes, administrative rules, case law or notification of a different department position.